Premium Sports Funding

-At St - Mary’s Catholic Primary School we are committed to improving the PE provision and raise achievement for all pupils in sport.
-We will provide all pupils with the opportunity to learn skills and keep fit and healthy whilst recognising the importance of teamwork and the enjoyment that can be gained from playing sports.
-We make sure every child has access to sport outside of the curriculum.
+At St. Mary’s Catholic Primary School, we are committed to improving the PE provision and raise achievement for all pupils in sport.
+We provide all pupils with the opportunity to learn skills and keep fit and healthy whilst recognising the importance of teamwork and the enjoyment that can be gained from playing sports.
+We make sure every child has access to sport outside of the curriculum by providing active after school clubs and sports leader led play times.

 We offer 12 sports in school, including Swimming.

 We run intra school competitions and take part in inter school Level 2 competitions.
-(6 aside Football, Cross country, Sports Hall Athletics, Swimming Gala, Mini Tennis, 5/6 Tennis, Key Steps 1 and 2 Gymnastics, Mini Rugby)
+(6 aside Football, Cross country, Sports Hall Athletics, Swimming Gala, Mini Red Tennis, Key Steps 1 and 2 Gymnastics, Tag Rugby)

 We provide opportunities for SEND and least active pupils.